How to Choose the Perfect Foundation Shade Online (A Foolproof Guide) - Brittany Cosmetics

 Quick Undertone Tests

 • The vein test — look at the veins on your inner wrist in natural light.
-Blue or purple veins indicate cool undertones; greenish veins indicate warm undertones; a mix of both indicates neutral
+Blue or purple veins indicate cool undertones; greenish veins indicate warm undertones; a mix indicates neutral

 • The jewellery test — silver flatters cool undertones; gold flatters warm undertones; both look equally good on neutral undertones

 • The white paper test — hold a white piece of paper next to your bare face.
-If your skin looks pink or rosy, you're cool; if it looks yellow or golden, you're warm; if it looks grey or ashy, you may be neutral
+If your skin looks pink or rosy, you're cool; if it looks yellow or golden, you're warm

 Step 2: Determine Your Skin Type